 Through surveys to fishermen, Mangel et al. (2006) documented intentional capture of waved albatrosses in Salaverry, Peru.
 Fishermen reportedly captured 12 albatrosses and one unidentified petrel with baited hooks, one of the albatrosses was released after the band was removed, the other birds were eaten by the crew; nine of the eaten albatrosses were captured in a single fishing trip out of 21 onboard surveys.
+More recently, intentional captures associated to the gillnet fishery were documented in Salaverry, Chimbote and San José (Ayala et al. 2008).
 At least one isolated intentional capture was reported in Islas Española, presumably for consumption (D. Anderson pers. comm.).